-In August of 2016, Lima’s Samaritan House celebrated twenty-nine years of serving Allen and surrounding counties.
+In August of 2017, Lima’s Samaritan House celebrated thirty years of serving Allen and surrounding counties.
 Yet there are still so many right here locally who are either unaware of our existence or know very little about what we actually do for homeless and/or abused women and children.

 Since 1987, Samaritan House has provided a home as well as hope for new beginnings for women in Northwestern Ohio.
 Prior to that time, homeless women and children were forced to live on the streets or in undesirable surroundings.
 Pastor Doneta Warren of the Living Waters Church decided to do something to help.
 She opened her home in 1986 to that segment of the population.
 Warren paid for the operation of that home with her own money, with her church helping with food and buying the personal items that were needed.
 Word spread about the service, and soon her small house was filled to capacity with women and children in need.